agadzinski93/centralized-video-platform/README.md

 # Centralized Video Platform

 The main goal of this application is to allow users to import videos from other platforms as a centralized hub.
-The intention is to make it easier for content creators to link viewers tot ehir content regardless of origin.
+The intention is to make it easier for content creators to link viewers to their content regardless of origin.

 This is a long-term project that will be ongoing.